melquiadesvazquez/MelPop/README.md

 + Website &ndash; http://localhost:3003/ads/
 + API &ndash; http://localhost:3003/apiv1/ads

+## Authentication

+Authentication has been implemented using [Express Session](https://github.com/expressjs/session), [Connect Mongo](https://github.com/jdesboeufs/connect-mongo), JSON Web Token ([JWT](https://github.com/auth0/node-jsonwebtoken)) and [bcrypt](https://github.com/kelektiv/node.bcrypt.js)

+You can access the website using the default credentials: user@example.com and 1234

+In order to get access to the API, after you login on the website, you need to click the API button on the top menu and copy the url, which has already included the JWT token.

 ## Url parameters

 The web app will show a list of ads and will alow to search and filter with different criteria, the available filters are: